havvarsla/week00-world-news/README.md

 - Go to your _Desktop_.
 - Create a folder named _it-course_.
 - Fork this repo here.
-- Clone the repo into this new folder.
+- Clone the repo into this new folder from your *new repo*.
 - Open the new folder within VS Code.
 - Create a new branch named _new-branch_.
 - Open the new folder within _VS Code_.
 Do your fixes, commit and push.